ProspektsMarch22/get_next_line/README.md

 ##### Aknowledgements

-The logic behind the code was layed upon me while writing the article, as I were written the examples from K&R book.
-Besides that, repos from 42 colleagues were consulted as well.
+The logic behind the code was layed upon me while writing the article, as I were reviewing the examples from K&R's book.

 Project repositories from other 42 students and colleagues at 42Porto were consulted as well, as a means of comparison and peer review.